 - Prior to the appointment or renewal of an outsourcing provider's services, appropriate due diligence is performed to assess the Service Provider's capability to meet the business activity. - All material outsourcing arrangements are notified to the Central Bank of Ireland at least 6 weeks prior to commencing operations. - All material outsourcing arrangements are undertaken using a written, legally binding contract.
-The contract must document all components of the outsourcing arrangement between the parties. - The performance of the Service Provider is reviewed at least on an annual basis and compared against the performance targets as prescribed in the agreed Contract. - The Company maintains adequate contingency plans for outsourcing arrangements to ensure business interruption for both Surestone and policyholders are minimised. - The Risk Committee reports regularly to the Board on the assessment of the risks associated with the outsourcing of the various functions and activities as appropriate.
+The contract must document all components of the outsourcing arrangement between the parties. - The performance of the Service Provider is reviewed, at least on an annual basis, and compared against the performance targets as prescribed in the agreed Contract. - The Company maintains adequate contingency plans for outsourcing arrangements to ensure business interruption for both Surestone and policyholders are minimised. - The Company maintains adequate exit plans as part of the outsourcing arrangements to ensure that where necessary outsourcing services are ceased without detriment to Surestone and Policyholders. - The Risk Committee reports regularly to the Board on the assessment of the risks associated with the outsourcing of the various functions and activities as appropriate.